ibm-cloud-architecture/refarch-asset-analytics/asset-consumer/README.md

 # Kafka Consumers
 This project includes a set of standalone code, to consume records from a Kafka Topics.
 Most of the running java classes are for testing purpose.
-One of the class is used in the proposed asset analytics solution by listening to two types of record: a new asset is added, a new measurement event comes from an known asset and and persists those records into Cassandra for historical persistence and do analytics modeling.
+The AssetInjector class is executable as a standalone tool and its goal is  One of the class is used in the proposed asset analytics solution by listening to two types of record: a new asset is added, a new measurement event comes from an known asset and and persists those records into Cassandra for historical persistence and do analytics modeling.

 This application is done using SpringBoot Kafka api.